Supersonic-Sites/MEZStudiobeaute/content/en/_index.md

         title: Laser Treatments
         img_title: Please type in a description of the image that would help the user when they hover the image
-        description: "Enjoy more precise hair removal from your head to your feet with our efficient laser treatments. "
+        description: "Our dedicated team offers more precise hair removal from your head to your feet with our efficient laser treatments.
+We're happy to answer any questions. "
   - type: divider
     bg_color: white
   - type: gallery